great-expectations/great_expectations/docs/guides/encoding_expectations.rst

 There are several paths to generating expectations:

 1. Automated inspection of datasets.
 Currently, the profiler mechanism in GE produces expectation suites that can be used for validation.
-In some cases, the goal is `profiling`_ your data, and in other cases automated inspection can produce expectations that will be used in validating future batches of data.
+In some cases, the goal is :ref:`profiling` your data, and in other cases automated inspection can produce expectations that will be used in validating future batches of data.

 2. Expertise.
 Rich experience from Subject Matter Experts, Analysts, and data owners is often a critical source of